-Included in accounts payable and accrued liabilities is a royalty amount payable of \$283 (June 30, 2022 - \$297) relating to royalty-bearing government funding received for approved research and development projects, of which \$Nil (2022 - \$Nil) was paid during the nine months ended March 31, 2023.
+Included in accounts payable and accrued liabilities is a royalty amount payable of \$283 (June 30, 2023 - \$297) relating to royalty-bearing government funding received for approved research and development projects, of which \$Nil (2022 - \$Nil) was paid during the year.
 The repayment of this amount is calculated at 2.5% of the Company's actual qualifying revenues, up to a maximum value equivalent to the total related government funding received by the Company.

-During the nine months ended March 31, 2022, the Company obtained forgiveness on certain accounts payable and accrued liabilities due to third parties totaling \$321.
-This amount was recorded as gain on forgiveness of debt in the consolidated statements of comprehensive income (loss) for the nine months ended March 31, 2022.
-There was no corresponding amount for the nine months ended March 31, 2023.
+During the year ended June 30, 2022 the Company obtained forgiveness on certain accounts payable and accrued liabilities due to third parties totaling \$321.
+This amount was recorded as gain on forgiveness of debt in the consolidated statements of comprehensive income (loss) for the year ended June 30, 2022.
+For the year ended June 30, 2023 there was \$27 in forgivable amounts.
+There was no corresponding amount for the three months ended September 30, 2023.